oneapi-src/oneDNN/tests/benchdnn/doc/knobs_attr.md

 `BINARY` post operation kind applies one of supported binary algorithms to the operation result and then stores it.
 It requires mandatory argument of `DT` specifying data type of second memory operand.
+It supports optional argument of

+`PRELU` post operation kind applies forward algorithm to the operations result and then stores it.
+Weights `DT` is always implicitly f32.

-It supports optional argument of `POLICY` giving a hint what are the dimensions for a second memory operand.
+`POLICY` giving a hint what are the dimensions for a second memory operand.
 In case `POLICY` value is `per_tensor`, additional optional argument `TAG` is supported, positioned after `POLICY`, to specify memory physical format. `TAG`